If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 Explanation

-The system can’t modify past ticket events history from a technical point of view.
+The system can't modify past ticket events history.
 When a new SLA application happens, the SLA counter always looks forward from that point.

 Why don't I see an SLA badge when there's an SLA policy on the ticket?

 There are several reasons why an SLA badge won't appear on a ticket with an SLA policy applied.
-For more information, see the article: Why aren't SLA badges appearing?
+For more information, see Why aren't SLA badges appearing?

 Updates to schedules don’t reflect in SLA Targets